xmos/lib_xtcp/README.rst

 ============

-The TCP/IP stack used is the third-party lwIP (lightweight IP) stack ported to the xCORE architecture..
+The TCP/IP stack used is the third-party lwIP (lightweight IP) stack ported to the xCORE architecture.
 The lwIP stack is designed to provide good throughput and also has support for TCP windowing.

 ********
 Features